Arize-ai/phoenix/docs/user-guide.md

 Phoenix's flexible evaluation framework supports thorough testing of LLM outputs.
 Teams can define custom metrics, collect user feedback, and leverage separate LLMs for automated assessment.
 Phoenix offers tools for analyzing evaluation results, identifying trends, and tracking improvements over time.

-### Curate Datasets
+### Curate Data

-Phoenix assists in curating high-quality datasets for testing and fine-tuning.
-It provides tools for data exploration, cleaning, and labeling, enabling teams to create representative and diverse datasets that cover a wide range of use cases and edge conditions.
+Phoenix assists in curating high-quality data for testing and fine-tuning.
+It provides tools for data exploration, cleaning, and labeling, enabling teams to curate representative data that covers a wide range of use cases and edge conditions.